swistakm/pyrilla/README.md

 | Linux           | py27, py33, py34, py35    | OpenAL        | x86_64/i686 (32bit) |

-If you really need support for other platform (Linux, whatever) or more Python versions then fill issue on GitHub repository for this project so I can prioritize my work.
+If you really need support for other platform or more Python versions then fill issue on GitHub repository for this project so I can prioritize my work.
 I don't want to spend my time on providing more distributions not knowing if anyone really needs them.

 Note: Linux wheels for pyrilla on PyPI are portable Linux build distributions (i.e. `manylinux1`) as described by [PEP 513](https://www.python.org/dev/peps/pep-0513/).